 36. Follow 80-20 Rules

 I’d invite you to consider the 80-20 rule of interdependence ratioed with codependence.
 This is a rule that comes from a sagacious man named John McMullen.
-It says if we can be interdependent 80% of the time, I’m meeting my own needs through my stable relationship with myself.
+It says if we can be interdependent 80% of the time, I’m meeting my needs through my stable relationship with myself.

 I’m responsible for how I feel, what makes me happy in life what makes me unhappy.
 How do I feel motivated?
 How do I feel deflated?